Notre Dame fire: World mourns destruction at Paris cathedral

 "I just went next door to our own beloved Cathedral, Saint Patrick’s, to ask the intercession of Notre Dame, our Lady, for the Cathedral at the heart of Paris, and of civilization, now in flames!
 God preserve this splendid house of prayer, and protect those battling the blaze," Dolan wrote.

+"The Holy See has seen with shock and sadness the news of the terrible fire that has devastated the Cathedral of #NotreDame, symbol of Christianity in France and in the world," the religious epicenter said.

+Pastor Miguel Castellanos of the Notre-Dame Basilica in Montreal, Canada, tweeted his sympathies to those suffering and offered prayers to "everyone who will have to work hard to rebuild an international treasure."

-Four hundred firefighters were on the scene, desperately trying to douse flames that were destroying one of France's most treasured sites.
+At least 400 firefighters were on the scene, desperately trying to douse the flames that were destroying one of France's most treasured sites.

 The New York Fire Department released a statement Monday expressing sympathy with the Paris Fire Brigade as they fought to quell the inferno.